Home / Family Law / Paternity

-Tampa and Sarasota Paternity Lawyers Assists Mothers, Fathers and Children
+Tampa Paternity Lawyers Assisting Mothers, Fathers and Children

 Paternity, the legal term for fatherhood, comes with rights and responsibilities.
 Unfortunately, if paternity is in doubt, so are those rights and responsibilities.
 As a result, fathers have no right to see their children, mothers have no right to receive child support, and children have no right to inherit.
 If an unsettled question of paternity is causing you hardship, Sessums Law Group, P.A. is prepared to help.
 We can guide you through the process of establishing paternity with reliable advice and strong advocacy.